Information for property managers/owners and tenants affected by floods

 Cyclones and severe storms can produce hail, flooding rains, lightning, winds greater than 200km/h and storm surge.
 They are often unpredictable and can cause major damage to property.

-After a natural disaster, property managers or owners and tenants should talk to each other as soon as possible to discuss the state of the rental property and determine if any action needs to be taken.
+After a natural disaster, property managers/owners and tenants should talk to each other as soon as possible to discuss the state of the property and work out if any action needs to be taken.

-If repairs are required, it is usually the property manager or owner’s responsibility to organise and pay for repairs.
-They should negotiate with the tenant to find a suitable time for the repairs to be done.
+It is usually the property manager/owner’s responsibility to organise and pay for repairs.
+They should negotiate with the tenant to find a suitable time for the repairs to be done, entry rules apply.